vnegi10/CV_Hugo/content/cv.md

 ## EXPERIENCE

-##### Metrology Design Engineer at ASML | 01/2019 – Present
+##### Senior Metrology Design Engineer at ASML | 01/2019 – Present
-- Coordinated several functional investigations leading to key software deliveries for ASML's flagship DUV lithography systems, thus contributing to 2022 net sales of €21.2 billion, gross margin of 50.5%, and net income of €5.6 billion.
+- Coordinated several projects leading to key software deliveries for ASML's flagship DUV lithography systems, thus contributing to [2022 net sales](https://www.asml.com/en/investors/annual-report/2022) of €21.2 billion, gross margin of 50.5%, and net income of €5.6 billion.
+- Designed framework for internal software migration to GitHub, set up CI/CD using GitHub Actions and Artifactory, code quality monitoring using [TIOBE TiCS TQI.](https://www.tiobe.com/products/tics/)
-- Wrote new design documents for essential software components, supervised timely reviews, and oversaw stakeholder management.
+- Responsible for group's MATLAB architecture roadmap, wrote new design documents for essential software components, supervised timely reviews, and oversaw stakeholder management.
 - Improved cross-functional competence by building knowledge transfer documents and participating in design reviews
 - Independently supported various critical escalations (machine issues) with customers in Singapore, Taiwan, Japan and France.
-- Involved in coaching junior engineers, supervised team participation in multiple hackathons organized on a department level.
+- Involved in coaching junior engineers, supervised team participation in multiple hackathons, part of organization committee for 'DUV Innovation Marketplace' on a department level.
-- Designed strategy for internal software migration to GitHub, set up CI/CD using GitHub Actions and Artifactory, code quality monitoring using TIOBE TiCS TQI.
 - Developed and maintained various internal Julia data analysis packages for the ASML community

 ##### Eindhoven University of Technology | 06/2014 - 09/2018
 - Computational modeling combined with in-house optical experiments to study phase